heinzwittenbrink/slides-editorial-processes/lecture-1.md

 ## Second and third aspect

 - Reviewing the editorial process of contentstrategy.at
-- Filling the editorial roles of contentstrategy.at
+- Understanding the editorial roles of contentstrategy.at
 - Perspective: Ethical and social aspects of editing

 ## Plan of the course